Student Guide

 Application deadlines for IDBM master's theses

-Both the approval of the master’s thesis topic and the evaluation and approval of the master’s thesis are handled in the IDBM Programme Committee meetings (IDBM students who have started their studies in 2018 or later).
-Please keep in mind that the approval of the master’s thesis topic and the evaluation and approval of the master’s thesis are to be handled in separate Programme Committee meetings.
+The evaluation and approval of the master’s thesis are handled in the IDBM Programme Committee meetings (IDBM students who have started their studies in 2018 or later).
+The thesis supervisor, advisor(s) and thesis topic must be approved in MyStudies before submitting the thesis.

 Please see school-specific instructions for the thesis process and graduation.